hanna1909/data-challenges-updated/07-ML-Ops/02-Cloud-training/06-Train-in-the-cloud/README.md

   Enter your *passphrase* if asked to.
 </details>

+👉 You are now able to interact with your **GitHub** account from your the _virtual machine_

 <details>
   <summary markdown='span'><strong> ⚙️ <em>python</em> code authentication to GCP </strong></summary>

-  The code of your package will need to access your data stored in the cloud in Cloud Storage or Big Query.
+  The code of your package needs to be able to access to your Big Query data warehouse.

   In order to do that we will copy your service account json key file 🔑 to the vm.
 A more secure option is to create a dedicated *service account* with the appropriate access for your app and upload its json key file to the vm.